Getting Started with Blazor Web App with Authentication

 Configure Project Settings

 • In the project configuration settings, choose Blazor Server, WebAssembly, or Auto as the render mode.
 Ensure the Configure for HTTPS option is enabled, and select Individual Accounts as the authentication type before clicking Create.
-This setup enables authentication support without persisting user data in a local database.
+This enables authentication support without persisting user data in a local database.

 Project-setting